calipho-sib/sequence-viewer/README.md

 ## Documentation

-Check out this page for a better understanding of how to use the sequence viewer and its possibilities :
+Check out this interactive page for a better understanding of how to use the sequence viewer and its possibilities :
 * https://cdn.rawgit.com/calipho-sib/sequence-viewer/master/examples/index.html